hajee/hajee.github.io/source/_posts/2014-06-26-pietros-puppet-pizza-place-1.markdown

 Notice: /Stage[main]/Main/Cheese[mozzarella_thick]/ensure: created
 Notice: Finished catalog run in 181.10 seconds
 ```
 But now something strange happened.
 Miss Piggy started by putting tomato sauce on the table and then adding the crust dough afterwards.
 That was obviously **not** what Pietro wanted.
-There must be some defect in miss Piggy.
-Everyone knows that the pizza crust must be available before the tomato sauce and other ingredients can be added.
+There must be some defect in Miss Piggy.
+Everyone knows that the pizza crust must be available **before*** the tomato sauce and other ingredients can be added.

 Pietro looked in the manual.
 Aah there it was.
 Miss Piggy knows a lot, but you have to tell it the order in which the  ingredients are applied.
 To do this, add an explicit order in the description of the pizza.
 You can do this by using the `require` keyword.
 Let's change the pizza description and save it as `pizza2.pp`.
 To make it more interesting, let's change some ingredients as well.
 Let's make medium thin pizza with thick cristal tomato sauce and a lot of mozzarella.